If you are interested in No to Violence submissions and policy positions, they are available here.

 It can be better than this, is the message we are looking to send out.
 Many men who use violence don’t know where to go to get support to change their violent and abusive behaviour.
 ‘Better than this’ seeks to shift men into contemplating ‘maybe it can be better than this’ and that there are places that can help.

-Please email firstname.lastname@example.org with information regarding your request and we will do our best to facilitate your order with the remaining stock.
+Please email firstname.lastname@example.org with information regarding your request and we will do our best to facilitate your order.

 Man facing poster (A4) – perfect to hang in an area of quiet contemplation, like a bathroom or waiting room.